Computer Science Bachelor's Degree

 Career Opportunities are Virtually Endless

-Recent Michigan Tech computer science graduates create the future in a wide variety of careers and industries.
+Recent Michigan Tech computer science graduates are creating what tomorrow needs in a wide variety of careers and industries.

 • Computer Consultant